Chart Color Schemes

 Age

-The median age in Mordialloc - Parkdale is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's median age of 38 years.
-The 45-54 age group constitutes 15.3% of the population, compared to Greater Melbourne's rate, while the 25-34 cohort makes up only 9.7%.
-According to post-2021 Census data, the 15-24 age group has increased from 11.6% to 14.1%, whereas the 5-14 cohort has decreased from 13.1% to 11.9%.
-Population forecasts for 2041 indicate substantial demographic shifts in Mordialloc - Parkdale, with the 75-84 age group expected to grow by 71% (927 people), reaching a total of 2,243 from 1,315 previously.
+The median age in Mordialloc - Parkdale is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
+The 45-54 age group makes up 15.3% of the population, compared to Greater Melbourne, while the 25-34 cohort comprises 9.7%.
+According to post-2021 Census data, the 15-24 age group has increased from 11.6% to 14.1%, but the 5-14 cohort has decreased from 13.1% to 11.9%.
+By 2041, population forecasts indicate substantial demographic changes.
+The 75-84 age group is expected to grow by 70%, reaching 2,243 people from 1,319.
 Notably, the combined 65+ age groups will account for 59% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0-4 and 5-14 cohorts are projected to experience population declines.
+In contrast, the 0-4 and 5-14 cohorts are expected to experience population declines.